vasilurumovv/cdk-vanity-numbers/README.md

 TBA

 #### Conclusion
 Overall, I am happy with what I have done and I belive that I understood the fundamentals of different parts of AWS and the opportunities that it provides us with.
-I was a bit disapointed about the issue with claiming phone number and I hope that I will be able to handle it after contacting the support.
-I would also like to try consuming the generating vanity numbers endpoint in real application and present the results.
+If I have worked with AWS before I would probably start building the project using the IDE in Cloud9 panel from the early beggining.I was a bit disapointed about the issue with claiming phone number and I hope that I will be able to handle it after contacting the support.
+Another  I would like to try consuming the generating vanity numbers endpoint in real application and present the results.